Learning noisy tissue dynamics across time scales

 We now show that our algorithmic framework allows us to efficiently learn both terms \drift{} and \noise{} of Eq.~\eqref{eq:dyn_eq} at the same time from experimental movies.
-We present our examples in order of increasing computational difficulty starting from situations where the random term \noise{} dominates (epithelial tissues, Fig.~\ref{fig_migration_division}A-F) or where the deterministic drift \noise{} dominates (development, Fig.~\ref{fig_migration_division}G-J) culminating in the most challenging case of mixed stochastic and deterministic dynamics (cell signaling, Fig.~\ref{fig_signaling}).
+We present our examples in order of increasing computational difficulty starting from situations where the random term \noise{} dominates (epithelial tissues, Fig.~\ref{fig_migration_division}A-F) or where the deterministic drift \noise{} dominates (development, Fig.~\ref{fig_migration_division}G-J) culminating in the most challenging case of mixed stochastic and deterministic dynamics (cell signaling mediated by ERK waves, Fig.~\ref{fig_signaling}).

-\textbf{Predicting cell dynamics.} To test our algorithmic framework, we proceed to predict the motion of cells solely from their geometry and position within the tissues.
-In this case, the deterministic drift term \drift{} in Eq. \eqref{eq:dyn_eq} is negligible and the dynamics is governed by the fluctuating noise \noise{} that is approximately Markovian, making the addition of the WaveNet part unnecessary in this simpler example.
-Prior models and experiments have demonstrated a relationship between cell geometry and tissue flow but only for average cell motions \cite{Bi2015,Bi2016,Park2015,Mongera2018,Petridou2021,Devany2021}.
+\textbf{Noisy cell dynamics in epithelia.} As a first application of our algorithmic framework, we proceed to tackle a basic biophysical question that is still open: is the \textit{noisy} motion of cells determined (i.e. predictable) solely by their geometry and position within the tissue?
+In this case, the deterministic drift term \drift{} in Eq. \eqref{eq:dyn_eq} is negligible and the dynamics is dominated by the fluctuating noise \noise{} that is approximately Markovian, making the addition of the WaveNet part unnecessary in this simpler example.
+Prior models and experiments have suggested that a correlation exist between cell geometry and tissue flow but only for average cell motions \cite{Bi2015,Bi2016,Park2015,Mongera2018,Petridou2021,Devany2021}.

-Instead we task our GNNs with predicting the motion of {\it each} cell in the tissue at every instant (Fig.~\ref{fig_migration_division}A).
-One of the main challenges of predicting the cell motion is the inherent stochasticity of motion that comes from active forces generated by each cell.
-Such forces can be ultimately traced to processes in the cytoskeleton and are not easily experimentally accessible.
-To account for such stochastic processes, we predict a probability distribution for the displacement of each cell based on the current configuration.
+Instead we task our GNNs with predicting the stochastic dynamics of {\it each} cell in the tissue at every instant (Fig.~\ref{fig_migration_division}A).
+What makes this noisy cell motion hard to predict is that it is generated by intracellular active forces ultimately traceable to stochastic processes within the cytoskeleton not easily accessible experimentally.
+This biohysical hurdles notwithstanding, we can predict a probability distribution for the displacement of each cell based on the current configuration.
 Training is done for each system of interest which allows for the neural network to determine the level of stochasticity exhibited by cells in the tissue.